 Written by: Kristie Pun

-Kelly Atyeo-Fick is a Professional Home Economist and Nutrition Communication and Marketing expert.
-She earned a Bachelor of Applied Science in Human Nutrition from the University of Guelph, worked in promotions, marketing, and then embarked on a journey to successfully complete a Master of Health Science in Nutrition Communication at Ryerson University.
+Kelly Atyeo-Fick was a Professional Home Economist, nutrition communication and marketing expert.
+She earned a Bachelor of Applied Science in Human Nutrition from the University of Guelph, worked in promotions, marketing, and then completed Ryerson’s Master of Health Science in Nutrition Communication program.

-In addition, Kelly also operates her own consulting company – Balance Your Cart – through which she draws on her skills in nutrition knowledge translation, creative writing and public speaking.
-She is a certified food safety instructor and an online health writer/nutrition communicator for Chicken Farmers of Canada.
-Kelly believes in collaborating with professional organizations that share a similar mandate to the Ontario Home Economics Association.
-She is committed to lifelong learning and professional development activities.
-Her goal is to increase the opportunities for nutrition professionals to share health and wellness messages to consumers in a variety of settings.
-She also offers placement opportunities to nutrition and marketing students in the food industry.
+Kelly’s consulting company, Balance Your Cart, thrived based on her considerable nutrition knowledge translation, creative writing and public speaking skills.
+She was a certified food safety instructor, an online health writer/nutrition communicator for Chicken Farmers of Canada and a member of the Ontario Home Economics Association.
+She was committed to lifelong learning and professional development.
+Kelly’s endeavours benefited all nutrition professionals by increasing the opportunities for us to share health and wellness messages with consumers in a variety of settings.

 Amanda Good is a Registered Dietitian who started her dietetic journey at Brescia’s Bachelor of Science Food and Nutrition program.
 She then pursued the Master of Health Science in Nutrition Communication with Major Research Project (MRP) at Ryerson University.
 During her experience in the Nutrition Communication program, Amanda became interested in exploring career opportunities for nutrition professionals within the food industry.
 After her graduation, Amanda completed her dietetic internship at Sunnybrook Health Sciences Centre, where she had the opportunity to complete a placement in the food industry at Nestlé Canada with their corporate Nutrition, Health and Wellness team.